 The Fort Lauderdale Fire & Safety Museum

 A unique 1927 firehouse, located at 1022 West Las Olas Boulevard, has been transformed into the non-profit educational Fort Lauderdale Fire & Safety Museum.
 Funded by donations, the museum serves to enlighten the public about the history, tradition and service of the Fort Lauderdale Fire Department and its heroes.
-Special programs teach, in an exciting way, fire, medical and severe weather preparedness are taught in an exciting way .
+Special Group Fire Safety Education Programs such as fire, medical and severe weather preparedness are taught in an exciting way .
 Tours are currently not available at this time.
 We understand that this an integral part our Community Programs and we are working diligently to make them available to the public as soon as we can.
 For more information or to become a member, visit www.fortlauderdalefiremuseum.com or call 954-763-1005.

 Each year, Fort Lauderdale Fire Rescue and the Fort Lauderdale Firefighters Benevolent Association team-up to collect food for the Thanksgiving Food Drive.